makstyle119/super-set-of-C/README.md

   - `const y = 20`
   - `enum { z = 30 }`

+## Control Flow
+- the flow or way in which program statement will be executed
+- there are 2 types of control flow:
+  - Branching
+  - Looping

+- ### Branching
+  - in the branching you do different condition ( single run ).
+  - we have here:
+    - if, else
+    - switch

+- ### Looping
+  - in the Looping it will do same but repeat itself.
+  - we have here:
+    - while
+    - for
+    - do while

 ## Keywords
 - `cout` = console out
 - `cin` = console in